 Leslie Vosshall’s office on the fourth floor of Smith Hall is bright and welcoming, filled with contemporary art and flooded with sunlight.
-It is also a stone’s throw from a room containing tens of thousands of the deadliest animals on the planet:
+It is also a stone’s throw from a room containing tens of thousands of the deadliest animals on the planet: mosquitoes.

 Vosshall is on a mission to defang these lethal creatures.
 Since 2008, she has focused her research on Aedes aegypti, a mosquito that transmits such debilitating and potentially fatal viral diseases as yellow fever, dengue, chikungunya, and Zika to 400 million people annually.

-“Our mission is to understand everything we can about the female mosquito: How she finds us, how she bites us, and how we can stop her,” Vosshall says.
+“Our mission is to understand everything we can about the female mosquito: how she finds us, how she bites us, and how we can stop her,” Vosshall says.

 “A lot of people in the field said, ‘You’re an idiot.
 Aedes aegypti is a joke mosquito.’”

 Planet Earth is rife with mosquitoes.
-By some estimates, they’re the third biggest animal population, outnumbered only by termites and ants; there are at least 3,500 species worldwide.
+By some estimates, they’re the third largest animal population, outnumbered only by termites and ants; there are at least 3,500 species worldwide.
 The most infamous of these, Anopheles, spreads malaria—a disease that by itself threatens half the world’s population and kills hundreds of thousands of people every year.

-Traditionally, mosquito researchers have mainly studied Anopheles, so Vosshall’s decision a decade ago to instead focus on Aedes was met with skepticism.
+Traditionally, mosquito researchers have mainly studied Anopheles, so Vosshall’s decision a decade ago to focus instead on Aedes was met with skepticism.

 “A lot of people in the field said, ‘You’re an idiot.
 Aedes aegypti is a joke mosquito,’” Vosshall recalls from the lab’s insectary, a temperature- and humidity-controlled room where swarms of mosquitoes flit about inside mesh-covered cages.

 But after a deep dive into mosquito-research literature, Vosshall became convinced that Aedes would be easier to work with in the lab.
-And she was right; for reasons that no one can quite explain, the genetic and molecular techniques Vosshall developed to study mosquitoes have turned out to work far better on Aedes than they do on Anopheles.
+And she was right; for reasons that no one can quite explain, the genetic and molecular techniques she has developed to study mosquitoes have turned out to work far better on Aedes than they do on Anopheles.

 What’s more, the threat posed by Aedes has only increased with time.
 The past decade has seen an uptick in Eastern equine encephalitis, an Aedes-borne virus that kills 30 percent of those infected and leaves survivors with lifelong neurological problems.
 The Zika virus, which causes devastating birth defects in babies born to infected mothers, was declared an international public health emergency in 2016.
 And experts now warn that climate change will vastly expand the range of both Ae. aegypti and Ae. albopictus, a close relative with the potential to carry the same diseases over an even wider swath of the globe.
 (Unsettlingly, the latest predictions have the two mosquitoes menacing 49 percent of the world’s population by 2050.)